Hispaniola: Pre-Columbian

 The Pomier Caves are a series of 55 caves located north of San Cristóbal in the Dominican Republic.
 They contain the largest collection of 2,000-year-old rock art in the Caribbean, primarily made by the Taíno people, but also the Carib people and the Igneri.

-The Archaic Age people arrived from mainland Central America or northern South America about 6,000 years ago, and are thought to have practiced a largely hunter-gatherer lifestyle.
+The Archaic Age people arrived from mainland Central America or northern South America about 6,000 years ago and are thought to have practiced a largely hunter-gatherer lifestyle.
 During the 1st millennium BC, the Arawakan-speaking ancestors of the Taino people began to migrate into the Caribbean.
 Unlike the Archaic peoples, they practiced the intensive production of pottery and agriculture.
-The earliest evidence of the ancestors of the Taino people on Hispaniola is the Ostionoid culture, which dates to around 600 AD.
+The earliest evidence the Ostionoid people, which dates to around 600 AD.
 The Taino represented the dominant group on the island during the period of European contact.
-Each society on the island was a small independent kingdom with a leader known as a cacique.
+Each society was a small independent kingdom with a leader known as a cacique.
 In 1492, which is considered the peak of the Taíno, five different kingdoms ruled over the island, the Xaragua, Higuey (Caizcimu), Magua (Huhabo), Ciguayos (Cayabo or Maguana), and Marien (Bainoa).
 Many distinct Taíno languages also existed in this time period.
-There is still heated debate over the population of Taíno people on the island of Hispaniola in 1492, but estimates range from no more than a few tens of thousands, according to a 2020 genetic analysis, to upwards of 750,000.
+There is still heated debate over the population of Taíno in 1492, but estimates range from no more than a few tens of thousands, according to a 2020 genetic analysis, to upwards of 750,000.

 A Taíno home consisted of a circular building with woven straw and palm leaves as covering.
 Most individuals slept in fashioned hammocks, but grass beds were also used.
 The cacique lived in a different structure with larger rectangular walls and a porch.
 The Taíno village also had a flat court used for ball games and festivals.
 Religiously, the Taíno people were polytheists, and their gods were called Zemí.
 Religious worship and dancing were common, and medicine men or priests also consulted the Zemí for advice in public ceremonies.

 For food, the Taíno relied on meat and fish as a primary source for protein.
 On the island they hunted small mammals, but also snakes, worms, and birds.
 In lakes and in the sea they were able to catch ducks and turtles.

 The Taíno also relied on agriculture as a primary food source.
-The indigenous people of Hispaniola raised crops in a conuco, which is a large mound packed with leaves and fixed crops to prevent erosion.
+They raised crops in a conuco, which is a large mound packed with leaves and fixed crops to prevent erosion.
 Some common agricultural goods were cassava, maize, squash, beans, peppers, peanuts, cotton, and tobacco, which was used as an aspect of social life and religious ceremonies.